 Jimmy closed his eyes and said a quick prayer.
 Then he plugged his nose with a thumb and forefinger and jumped.

 No one heard the splash.
-They were all having too much fun.
+They were celebrating.